 “Burr Oak Alive! is a recognized Friends of the State Parks community group.
 The funds we raise allow us to support events we sponsor to draw visitors to the Park, like a July boat Floatilla, Lakefest for families in August, as well as the activities of the Park’s Naturalist like Arbor Day and special educational hikes.
 Additionally this year we are dedicating a portion of donations for our major project, a Lake to Lodge ADA Accessible Trail.“

-Guernsey County Mounted Police
+Guernsey County Mounted Search and Rescue

 Boston Township Share-A-Christmas